jmh-1/deep-reinforcement-learning_project_1/Report.md

 ## Learning Algorithms

-For this project I trained 6 DQN agents, all based on the coding exercise for the "Deep Q-Networks" lesson of Udacity's *Deep Reinforcement Learning* course:
+For this project I trained 6 DQN agents, all based on the code provided for the exercise in the "Deep Q-Networks" lesson of Udacity's *Deep Reinforcement Learning* course:
 1) A basic DQN agent with no improvements beyond those from the initial coding exercise
 2) A double DQN agent
 3) A dueling DQN agent